swift-server/guides/log-levels.md

 Libraries may want to embrace the structured logging style.

-It is a very useful pattern which makes consuming logs in automated systems, and through grepping and other means much easier and future proof.
+It is a fantastic pattern which makes consuming logs in automated systems, and through grepping and other means much easier and future proof.

 Consider the folowing not structured log statement: